elomasney/styled_v1/README.md

 - Having the navigation bar menu displayed at all times, allows the user to navigate to any page at any time, while exploring the site such as profile, login and logout buttons, services, about, contact and gallery pages.
 - The use of vivid images, and minimal text on the product pages, was done so that the user isn't overwhelmed with information, but has the option to get more information about a specific product, if they want.
 - The product info page is where the user can get further more detailed information on each product, which displays the product description, price, and product features.
 The product features provide the user with information on what is included in the service if purchased.
 - All pages contain buttons or links, that will direct the user back, such as on the product info page,there is a link to direct the user back to the products category page.
 The bag page, has a button to take the user back to browse further products before purchasing.
 The checkout page, has a button to redirect the user back if they need to adjust items within their bag, before completing the order.
-All confirmation pages, such as the thank you page from the contact form submission, or the order confirmation page, provide a button to redirect the user to the Look Book page, to explore outfit inspiration.
+All confirmation pages, such as the thank you page from the contact form submission, or the order confirmation page, provide a button to redirect the user to the all products page, to explore the services available on the site.
 - It was also essential that registered users have the ability to review any of their past orders, and this is achieved by providing the user's order history, on their profile page.
 It also includes a link in the form of the order number, which will direct them to the order confirmation, for that specific order.
 - I wanted the site to be accessible to all, but with extra features/benefits for registered users.
 The products and services can be seen and accessed by everyone who visits the site, and any user can contact the site owners via the contact page form, but only registered users can save their default delivery address, and view their order history.
 - A future goal for this project would be to allow users to upload their own 'outfit inspiration' pics to the the Look Book Page, and possibly use an upvote/like system on these images, with the aim of allowing users to save favourite looks to their profile page.
 Due to time constraints, this was not achieveable for this project.